 Making people aware of the very real threat of drug-resistant infections is essential in tackling the problem.
 Only by changing how we use antimicrobial drugs and by improving our hand hygiene, will we reduce the development and spread of drug-resistant infections.

 Anyone and everyone can help here by talking about the problem with friends and family.
-Public Health England (PHE) has called on everyone become “Antimicrobial Guardians” making a pledge to take just one of a number of actions which will help – see Antibiotic Guardian for more information.
+UK Health Security Agency (UK-HSA) has called on everyone become “Antimicrobial Guardians” making a pledge to take just one of a number of actions which will help – see Antibiotic Guardian for more information.

 If you are a parent you can teach your children about good hand hygiene and talk to their school about encouraging good hygiene in the classroom (see below).
 The e-bug web site has a wealth of resources for teachers to use in science lessons for children of all ages.
 You may also want to look at our illustrated history of resistance, play our snakes and ladders game, or investigate the comic- Surgeon X.